-- 1. APOLOGIES FOR ABSENCE - 2.
-TO RECEIVE ANY DECLARATIONS OF INTEREST BY MEMBERS
+- 1. APPOINTMENT OF VICE CHAIR - 2.
+APOLOGIES FOR ABSENCE

+3. TO RECEIVE ANY DECLARATIONS OF INTEREST BY MEMBERS

-3. MINUTES
+4. MINUTES

-3.1 To confirm the minutes of the meeting held on 10 January 2020
+- 4.1 To confirm the minutes of the meeting held on 10 January 2020 - 4.2 To confirm the minutes of the meeting held on 20 March 2020

-4. PRESENTATIONS
+5. PRESENTATIONS

-No items.
+No items

-5. ITEMS FOR CONSIDERATION
+6. ITEMS FOR CONSIDERATION

-- 5.1 Local Community Wealth Building Director of Finance and Policy - 5.2 Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services Fire and Rescue Service Inspection 208/19 Summary of Findings Chief Fire Officer Cleveland Fire Brigade - 5.3 Hartlepool Community Safety Team Neighbourhood Policing Representative from Cleveland Police - 5.4 Anti-Social Behaviour in Hartlepool Final Report Chair of Audit and Governance Committee - 5.5 Community Safety Plan 2020-2023 Director of Regeneration and Neighbourhoods - 5.6 Safer Hartlepool Partnership Performance Director of Regeneration and Neighbourhoods
+- 6.1 Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services Fire and Rescue Service Inspection 208/19 Summary of Findings Chief Fire Officer Cleveland Fire Brigade - 6.2 Hartlepool Community Safety Team Neighbourhood Policing Representative from Cleveland Police - 6.3 Anti-Social Behaviour in Hartlepool Final Report Chair of Audit and Governance Committee - 6.4 Draft Community Safety Plan 2020-2021 Assistant Director (Environment and Neighbourhood Services) - 6.5 Safer Hartlepool Partnership Performance Assistant Director (Environment and Neighbourhood Services) - 6.6 Safer Hartlepool Partnership Performance Assistant Director (Environment and Neighbourhood Services)

-6. ANY OTHER BUSINESS WHICH THE CHAIR CONSIDERS URGENT
+7. ANY OTHER BUSINESS WHICH THE CHAIR CONSIDERS URGENT